 - Allow both EU citizens and non-EU citizens to move within the Schengen area and are checked only when crossing the external border

-Non-EU travellers still have to obtain a relevant form of travel authorization to Europe in order to cross the external border and respect the European visa requirements and conditions.
+Non-EU travellers still have to obtain a relevant form of travel authorisation to Europe in order to cross the external border and respect the European visa requirements and conditions.

 The European Union (EU) is formed of the nations that signed the Maastricht Treaty in 1993 as well as those who have joined the Union over the subsequent years.
 EU members enjoy freedom of movement but also vote on and follow common laws and policies concerning health, climate, human rights, environment, and justice.